Midland Commons: Operations as shopping mall

 The land on which the mall sits was pasture land when Homart Development Company (the mall building subsidiary of Sears) purchased it in 1963.
 To accommodate the mall, a hill was leveled and the course of the Pawtuxet River was altered.
 The Midland Mall opened October 2, 1967, included 60 shops, and anchors Sears and Providence based Shepards department store.
 Homart sold the mall to MetLife in 1981 for $20 million.
 It was officially renamed the "Rhode Island Mall" in March 1985.

 In 1988, May Department Stores acquired Boston-based department store chain Filene's.
 May merged its previously owned G. Fox division into Filene's in 1993, and converted all of its stores, including the Rhode Island Mall location, to the Filene's name.
 Filene's closed their Rhode Island Mall location four years later, in favor of the existing store at Warwick Mall.
-After the closure of Filene's, nearly one-third of the mall (including both the former Filene's and the food court) was demolished for a two-level anchor, featuring Kohl's on one level and Walmart on the other.
+After the closure of Filene's, nearly one-third of the mall (including both the former Filene's and the Food Court) was demolished for a two-level anchor, featuring Kohl's on one level and Walmart on the other.
+Neither the Kohl's nor the Wal-Mart had interior entrances in the mall.
+The walled-off anchor spaces and Food Court removal were detrimental to the health of the interior mall.
+Vacancy rates climbed as interior foot traffic decreased.
+The one driver of foot traffic in the mall was a Rhode Island Department of Motor Vehicles (DMV) express location.
+As a cost-cutting measure, RI DMV closed the branch on August 7, 2010.

 Many of the mall's vacant spaces were leased by Royal Ahold, owners of the Stop & Shop supermarket franchise.
-Blocking Walmart being a superstore in the mall.
-Until the mall closed all stores connected in the mall.
+Maintaining vacant retail space was a tactic by Royal Ahold to block Wal-Mart from opening a superstore concept with a full grocery department in the mall.

 2011 closure

 Rhode Island Mall was a dead mall, and has been listed on Deadmalls.com.
 Its anchors are Kohl's, Walmart, and Sears.
-Sears was the last to open into the mall interior, but began leaving their gates down permanently in early 2011, finally closing access off via a partition wall in March 2011.
+Sears was the last anchor to open into the mall interior, but began leaving their gates down permanently in early 2011, finally closing access off via a partition wall in March 2011.

-Rhode Island Mall also has five detached buildings in the parking lot occupied by Toys "R" Us (closed in 2018), Wendy's, Chuck E Cheese's, On the Border Mexican Grill & Cantina and Sears Automotive.
+Rhode Island Mall also has five detached buildings in the parking lot occupied by Toys "R" Us (closed in 2018), Wendy's, Chuck E. Cheese, On the Border Mexican Grill & Cantina and Sears Automotive.
 Sears Automotive closed in 2015.
 Despite the lack of storefronts in the mall, the fountain in the center of the mall, as well as the elevator and escalators, continued to operate on a daily basis.
 The mall also continued to staff a maintenance and custodian crew as well as a 24-hour security detail provided by IPC International Security.
 In April 2011 mall management closed access to the mall's interior.
 The only three stores still open in the interior of the mall by the time it closed were First Place Sports, a local sporting goods store, LensCrafters and GNC.